Skip to main content

 Referrals as a free LTV multiplier

 Repeat customers refer at much higher rates than first-time customers.
-Polar Tint shops with consistent installation quality see 30-50% of mature-shop revenue come from repeat-and-referral combined.
+Polar Tint shops with consistent installation quality see a meaningful share of mature-shop revenue come from repeat-and-referral combined.

 The referral economics matter: word-of-mouth customers arrive at near-zero acquisition cost.